|

 was not a fast machine – it could only handle three characters per

-second – but its success resulted in the development of its successor:
+second – but its success resulted in the development of a successor:

-As the PTT was not interested in the commercial exploitation of the
+As PTT was not interested in the commercial exploitation of the

 machine, the production was transferred to